K-Hooshanfar/small-net-cifar100/README.md

 # small-net-cifar100
-Implementation of efficient neural network (MobileNet, MobileNetv2, ShuffleNet, ShuffleNetv2, EfficientNet) in Pytorch.
+Implementation of efficient neural network (EfficientNet) in Pytorch.

 # Results